 Use these strategies together and track results weekly.

-Automated text reminders
+1. Send automated text reminders

 Send concise, compliant reminders with a two-touch cadence–for example, 48–72 hours and 24 hours before the visit–with clear confirm and reschedule paths.
 Recent evidence from healthcare settings shows SMS reminders lower no-show rates.
 Appointment reminders are permitted under HIPAA when limited to necessary details.
 You can verify benefits in advance with Pearl Precheck, which provides real-time eligibility and coverage information directly in your schedule..

-Flexible scheduling and online booking
+2. Offer flexible scheduling and online booking

 Reduce lead time for high-risk visit types and maintain a small pool of open-access or short-notice slots you can fill quickly.
 Systematic reviews show open-access models often reduce no-shows, and broader digital access with online booking correlates with improved attendance in hospital settings, which you can adapt locally.

-Clear cancellation policies
+3. Establish clear cancellation policies

 Set expectations at the first visit, in written consents, and in every reminder.
 Spell out notice windows, how to reschedule, and when deposits or fees may apply.
 Document exceptions consistently.
 Note that Medicaid patients cannot be charged missed-appointment fees under federal rules, so align your policy accordingly.

-Educate patients on the importance of their treatment
+4. Educate patients on treatment importance

 Use simple chairside language and visuals so patients understand why the next appointment matters for their specific condition, not just “routine care.”
 Behavioral science research in dentistry links improved framing with better follow-through on booked care.
 With Pearl Second Opinion, you can display AI-supported annotations on radiographs that help explain findings clearly during patient conversations.

-Make personal confirmation calls before appointments
+5. Make personal confirmation calls

 Add a brief human call the day prior for higher-risk or high-value blocks.
 Live or manual reminders can further reduce no-shows compared with no reminder and, in some settings, outperform automated messages.
 Keep calls respectful, confirm readiness, and offer a quick reschedule if needed so you can backfill the slot.